10 Essential Steps to Renovating Your Condo in Vancouver BC: A Guide by Priority One Flooring

 • Acoustic flooring requirements for sound control and underlay compliance

-Permits & work-hour reality: permits are commonly triggered when you move interior walls or plumbing/electrical/gas lines, change ventilation, or repair fire separations.
+Permit and work-hour reality: permits are commonly triggered when you move interior walls or plumbing/electrical/gas lines, change ventilation, or repair fire separations.
 Work hours in condos are often tighter than municipal rules.
-Confirm both strata requirements and your municipality.
+Confirm both strata requirements and your municipality before work starts.

 Official references: City of VancouverCity of BurnabyCity of Richmond